DSIN-INSA-Strasbourg/Hermes/plugins/clients/usersgroups_ldap/README.md

       Groups: cn

     # Depending on group and group membership settings in LDAP, you may use another
-    # attribute than the default 'member' attribute to store the group member's DN
+    # attribute than the default 'member' attribute to store the group member DN
     # Facultative.
 Default value : "member"
     groupMemberAttribute: member

     # Depending on group and group membership settings in LDAP, you usually may want
-    # to propagate a user's DN change on group's member attributes.
+    # to propagate a user DN change on group member attributes.
 But sometimes, it
     # may be handled by an overlay, ie. with memberOf overlay and the
     # memberof-refint/olcMemberOfRefint setting to TRUE
     # If set to true, it requires 'groupsObjectclass' to be defined